a11599/pmi/README.md

 Inputs:

-- ECX: Maximum number of characters to copy to the target buffer.
+- `ECX`: Maximum number of characters to copy to the target buffer.
-- ESI: Linear address of the source ASCIIZ string with tokens to copy.
+- `ESI`: Linear address of the source ASCIIZ string with tokens to copy.
-- EDI: Linear address of buffer receiving ASCIIZ result.
+- `EDI`: Linear address of buffer receiving ASCIIZ result.
 It must be long enough to accomodate the entire result string.
-- EBP: Linear address of stack area pointing just above the first token value.
+- `EBP`: Linear address of stack area pointing just above the first token value.

 Outputs:

 None.

-Token values are 32-bit entries pushed to the stack.
-EBP should point to just above the entires.
+Token values are 32-bit entries pushed to the stack. `EBP` should point to just above the entires.
 Token values must always be 32-bit, even if the printed value is 8 or 16-bit only. `str_format` will ignore the rest of the upper bits in these cases.
-For example to print AL, you can safely push EAX and use `{i8}` token to print the 8-bit integer in AL, regardless of the contents of the upper 24 bits in EAX.
+For example to print `AL`, you can safely push `EAX` and use `{i8}` token to print the 8-bit integer in `AL`, regardless of the contents of the upper 24 bits in `EAX`.

 Supported tokens in the source string: